SilviuManea/TypeScript_Tutorial/README.md

 Lesson16 - TypeScript Tutorial #16 - Interfaces with Classes
 //We can use interfaces with clases so that when we instantiate a new object of a certain class we can specify what type of interface has to implement that class

+Lesson17 - TypeScript Tutorial #17 - Rendering an HTML Template
+//We are rendering the info from the input on to the list of the main page.